 There are also separate modules for nurses, health visitors, allied healthcare professionals and non-clinical staff.
 The Safeguarding Children programme has been developed by a consortium of professional bodies, led by the Royal College of Paediatrics and Child Health.

-Find out more on our programme page.
+Find out more on our child safeguarding course – levels 1 and 2 programme page.